alemart/speedy-vision/README.md

 # speedy-vision.js

-A **lightning fast** GPU-accelerated Computer Vision library for the web.
+A **lightning fast** GPU-accelerated Computer Vision library for the web, with a focus on feature detection and matching.

 [![Speedy feature detection](assets/demo-video.gif)](https://alemart.github.io/speedy-vision-js/demos/video-features.html)